 Don Norris: "In the Service Manual in the TUNE-UP section, under "Excessive Oil Comsumption" one of many possible problems listed is "Crankcase Ventilator Not Operating."

 Rus Curtis: "My PCV valve was also empty.
-I got this replacement used valve from Harry Sheets and I took this picture of the guts.
+I got this replacement used valve from Harry Sheets (Midwest Willys) and I took this picture of the guts.
 Here's what the internal parts look like.

 "Instead of throwing it out like modern valves, you disassemble it, clean it and put it back together.
 There's a spring and a valve that should be inside.
 The Service Manual illustration (85K JPEG) shows how the parts fit together."